DoctorWkt/acwj/24_Function_Params/Readme.md

 ```

 And it works!
 I put an exclamation mark in because it still feels like
 magic sometimes when things work.
-Let's example the assembly code for
+Let's examine the assembly code for
 `param8()`:

 ```